 Three additional AIIMS facilities are also planned, further expanding healthcare and medical education infrastructure across the country.

-Ahmedabad, Gujarat's commercial capital, stands to benefit significantly from the Union Budget 2026-27 announcements.
+Ahmedabad, Gujarat's commercial capital, stands to benefit significantly from the Government Budget 2026-27 announcements.
 As a tier-I city with robust infrastructure and a strategic location, Ahmedabad is well-positioned to capitalize on multiple budget initiatives.

 With GIFT City located in neighboring Gandhinagar receiving an extended 20-year tax holiday, Ahmedabad's real estate market is expected to experience spillover benefits.
 The city's Grade A office spaces, residential developments, and hospitality infrastructure will likely see increased demand from professionals and businesses associated with the expanding International Financial Services Centre.

-The Union Budget 2026-27 maintains a measured policy stance focused on growth, fiscal discipline, and capital formation.
+The Government Budget 2026-27 maintains a measured policy stance focused on growth, fiscal discipline, and capital formation.
 While the budget did not include broad-based incentives for affordable housing, it introduced targeted measures across infrastructure financing, urban and industrial development, energy, and manufacturing value chains.

 The continued emphasis on infrastructure spending, manufacturing scale-up, energy transition, and market-linked financing instruments like REITs and InVITs indicates a steady push toward long-term capacity creation.
 For the real estate sector, these proposals remain investment-oriented, with sector-specific actions and continued focus on execution and capital deployment.